peoplepattern/slate/source/includes/_introduction.md

 > Make sure to replace `$MY_TOKEN` with your API access token.

 HTTP requests to the API are protected with [Token Based authentication](https://www.w3.org/2001/sw/Europe/events/foaf-galway/papers/fp/token_based_authentication/).
-The People Pattern API expects for the API security token to be included in all API requests to the server as a url parameter that looks like the following:
+The People Pattern API expects the API security token to be included in all API requests to the server as a url parameter that looks like the following:

 `access_token=$MY_TOKEN`